KaushikBarnwal/Music-Player/README.md

 - **Next/Previous**: ⏭️⏮️ Skip to the next or previous track in the playlist.
 - **Volume Control**: 🔊 Adjust the volume and mute/unmute the audio.
 - **Seek**: ⏩ Seek to a specific time in the track using the progress bar.
+- **Skip**: ⏭️ Skip a specific number of tracks using the skip count input.
 - **Favorites**: ❤️ Mark tracks as favorites and manage a separate favorites playlist.
 - **Search**: 🔍 Search for tracks in the playlist and favorites.
+- **Cover Image**: 🖼️ Display the cover image of the current track.
+- **GIF Play**: 🎞️ Show a playing GIF when a track is playing.
 - **Responsive Design**: 📱 Adapts to different screen sizes using media queries.

 ## Setup